aosabook/500lines/functionalDB/chapter.md

 ### Storage

-So far, we have talked a lot about _what_ we are going to store, without thinking about _where_ we are going to store it.
+So far we have talked a lot about _what_ we are going to store, without thinking about _where_ we are going to store it.
 In this chapter, we resort to the simplest storage mechanism: storing the data in memory.
 This is certainly not reliable, but it simplifies development and debugging and allows us to focus on more interesting parts of the program.

 We will access the storage via a simple protocol that will make it possible to define additional storage providers for a database owner to select from.